Demographic & Market Analysis

 Strong preferences indicated by Grocery Store Access Resident Survey respondents for neighborhood market

-Rustbelt Traditional market segmentation with strong ties to the area.
+Rustbelt Traditional tapestry segmentation with strong ties to the area

 Limited access to fresh foods

 Limited means for transportation

 Growing population of “5 years and under” age group in Southside Neighborhood